 Assessing stroke risk

-Using a special ultrasound machine, doctors can learn which children have a higher risk of stroke.
-This painless test, which uses sound waves to measure blood flow, can be used in children as young as 2 years.
+A special ultrasound machine can reveal which children have a higher risk of stroke.
+This painless test, which uses sound waves to measure blood flow in the brain, can be used in children as young as 2 years.
 Regular blood transfusions can decrease stroke risk.

 Tests to detect sickle cell genes before birth